jumphone/scRef/README.md

+# scREF
-# scREF: reference-based single-cell annotation
+Reference-based single-cell annotation

 <a href='https://github.com/jumphone/scRef'>
 <img src="/Logo.png" width="400">
 </a>

+# dbRef
-# dbRef: a reference database for scRef
+A reference database for scRef

 <a href='/Reference/'>Visit dbRef</a>